Backing Up TrueNAS

 Click Next.

-Select the radio button for Run On a Schedule and select the schedule to use.
+Select the radio button for Run On a Schedule and select the schedule you want to use.
 Select Run Once to run the task manually.
-If using this option you must have a periodic snapshot task already defined.
+When using this option, you must have defined a periodic snapshot task.
 If running on a schedule, you do not need to pre-defined a snapshot task.

 Select the radio button to specify the destination snapshot lifetime.